tjeve/phase-2-project-tumblr-clone/README.md

 - Creating tables using migration and seeds
 - Querying data from a database
 - Creating templates for html
+- User authentication with local and facebook
+- Website hosting on heroku with PostgresQL

 ### Collaborators
 * [Sue Park](https://github.com/suepark09)